luapower/luapower-all/glue_design.md

 ### Write in Lua

-String lambdas, callable strings, list comprehensions are all fun, but even the simplest DSLs have a learning curve, complex semantics and performance corner cases, and become a barrier to reading other people's code.
-I remember loathing Lua's unfamiliar regex language with its non-linear performance.
+String lambdas, callable strings, list comprehensions are all fun, but they they add syntax and and a learning curve.

-Adding DSLs make reading code frustrating.
-Why not give them _an identity of their own_ and ship them as individual libraries and see if they can claim the required learning time from programmers by themselves.

 ### Sugar